Laravel background jobs & commands monitoring with Inspector

 Illustration of servers running Laravel

-I used Lavavel to build applications of all kinds, like CRM, APIs for mobile apps, etc, and I enjoyed all the powerful components of the framework.
+I use Lavavel to build applications of all kinds, like CRM, APIs for mobile apps, etc, and I enjoyed all the powerful components of the framework.
+Laravel background jobs is the most powerful in my opinion because open the doors for new architectural concepts that not also improve your application reliability and performance, but can be an inspiration to innovate your approach in software products development.

 But: